Illumina/strelka/README.md

 ##### Windows

-Starka does not build or run on windows.
+Strelka does not build or run on windows.
 Library-level compilation is possible for Visual Studio users.
 See Contributor section below.

 ### Linux Package Additions